 The number of calories that we may burn while skiing is not quite as high as we might have thought.
 With that being said, don’t let that discourage you, skiing is still great exercise and there are little things that we can do to help increase the number of calories that we burn.

-You can do things like increasing the activity or aggressiveness of your skiing, find ways to keep moving while you are in line or on the chair lift and many other things that may help.
+You can do things like increasing the activity or aggressiveness of your skiing, finding ways to keep moving while you are in line or on the chair lift, and many other things that may help.
 Just know that no matter how many calories you are burning, you are burning them while having a great time skiing.

 Do you know of any ways to increase the calories burned while skiing?
-We’d love to hear from you, so please leave your comments.
+I’d love to hear from you, please leave your comments.